-The retail segment generally includes all private individuals, including high net worth (VIP) clients, entrepreneurs as well as the Issuer's own employees.
+The Issuer's Retail Banking segment generally includes all private individuals, including high net worth (VIP) clients, entrepreneurs as well as the Issuer's own employees.

-As of 30 June 2015, the loans provided to this segment represented 46.8 per cent. of the Issuer's total loan portfolio and deposits received from this segment represented 57.8 per cent. of all Issuer's deposits from customers.
+As of 30 September 2016, the loans provided to this segment represented 45.9 per cent. of the Issuer's total loan portfolio and deposits received from this segment represented 54.9 per cent. of all Issuer's deposits from customers.

-The Issuer believes that affluent clients will constitute the fastest growing group of banking clients in the market in the future.
-The relatively underdeveloped private banking market in the Czech Republic therefore has significant potential according to the Issuer, which believes that local private banking services in the Czech Republic currently administer only about 25 per cent. of all assets that fall within this segment.
-The remainder of such assets is deposited either in Czech banks outside the private banking sector (i.e. ordinary deposit products offered by mass-market banking competitors) or abroad.
-Therefore, the Issuer believes that the Czech retail market could grow considerably in future years.
+The Issuer believes that affluent clients and high net worth individuals currently constitute one of the fastest growing groups of banking clients in the market and will continue to do so in the future.
+The relatively underdeveloped private banking market in the Czech Republic has, according to the Issuer, significant potential and the Issuer believes that local private banking services in the Czech Republic currently administer only about 25 per cent. of all assets that fall within this segment, which is why there may be big potential to increase this share.
+The remainder of such assets is deposited either with Czech banks outside the private banking sector (i.e., ordinary deposit products offered by upper-mass and affluent banking competitors) or abroad.
+The Issuer therefore believes that the Czech retail market could grow considerably in the next years.